 I Have Never Met a Kid Who Did NOT Like Chocolate!

-A couple weeks ago, I attended a national charter school founder’s lecture about his experiences opening new schools across the country.
+Awhile back, I attended a national charter school founder’s lecture about his experiences opening new schools across the country.
 After the talk concluded, a question and answer period ensued.
 The person sitting next to me asked the speaker what was the general reaction from local authorities concerning opening a charter in their city.

 The founder replied, “Usually, one of two reactions occur when discussing the opening of a new charter school – aggressive pushback or curiosity.
 But, in either case, I usually begin my reply by stating, ‘I have never met a kid who did not like chocolate.’”